 Table 25-2.
-SPI System Dependencies
+SPI Product Dependencies

 Dependency Applicable Peripheral

 Clocks Yes CLKCTRL

 I/O Lines and Connections Yes PORT

 Interrupts Yes CPUINT

-Events Yes EVSYS
+Events No -

 Debug Yes UPDI

-The SPI signals (MOSI, MISO, SCK, $\overline{SS}$ ) are either input or outputs, depending on whether the SPI is in Master or Slave Mode, as described in the Signal Description.
+The SPI signals (MOSI, MISO, SCK, \overline{SS}) are either input or outputs, depending on whether the SPI is in Master or Slave Mode, as described in the Signal Description.

-Using the I/O lines requires configuration of the I/O pins as described in the Signal Description.
+Using the I/O lines of requires configuration of the I/O pins.

-Signal Description
+Signal Description on page 377